platformsh/platformsh-docs/docs/src/define-routes/https.md

 {{< /note >}}

-If you are using a custom TLS certificate, seven days before it expires Platform.sh issues a Let's Encrypt certificate and replaces the custom certificate with it in order to avoid interruption in service.
+If you are using a custom TLS certificate, seven days before it expires Platform.sh issues a Let's Encrypt certificate and replaces the custom certificate with it to avoid interruption in service.
 If you wish to continue using the custom certificate, replace it with an updated certificate more than seven days before it expires.